iifawzi/rabbitmq-x-death-headers-exchange/README.md

 4. Message routes to `queue2` (matches the first binding)
 5. After a second message expired from `queue2`
 6. Now the exchange has the message with headers: `x-death[queue1][rejected]-count = 1` AND `x-death[queue2][expired]-count = 1`
-7. Message routed to `alarming_queue` (matches the second binding requiring both conditions)
+7. Message routed to `alarming_queue` (matches the second binding requiring both conditions), besides also being routed to queue2.

 ## Matching Modes